 Before following our manual recommendations, you should know about quicker alternatives like devoted maintenance and optimization tools for Mac.

-For instance, CleanMyMac X is a great and easy-to-use option because, alongside its various system cleanup features, it provides an “Extensions” mode that allows you to manage and remove unwanted items from the “Open With” menu.
+For instance, Intego Washing Machine is a great and easy-to-use option because it has various system cleanup features that allow you to manage and remove unwanted items from the “Open With” menu.

 How to Remove Items from ‘Open With’ on macOS Using Terminal Command